Unlocking the secrets to a better night’s sleep

 Tracking Brain Activity

 The SleepLoop project is developing a device in the form of a headband that measures and analyzes brain waves, subsequently playing a matching sound to stimulate deeper sleep.
 One of the major impediments to traditional sleep studies is the bulky equipment required to measure the subject, often requiring them to sleep in the lab.
-SleepLoop’s wearable technology optimizes data collection providing quality results that are faster, cheaper, and affords greater comfort to human subjects taking part in the study.
+SleepLoop’s wearable technology optimizes data collection providing quality results that are faster, cheaper, and afford greater comfort to human subjects taking part in the study.
 This technology could potentially deliver a cure to sleep disorders without the need for drug therapies and may have applications in the prevention of certain brain diseases.

 Don’t Hold Your Breath